Congress sends Biden historic gun safety legislation, with GOP support - NewsBreak

 Sen. John Hickenlooper said on the Senate floor that mass shootings have become a uniquely American experience, growing since the Columbine school shooting in his state in 1999.

-He said a movie theater shooting in 2012 in Aurora, Colo., where he visited the scene as governor, “still haunts me.”
+He said a movie theater shooting in 2012 in Aurora, Colorado, where he visited the scene as governor, “still haunts me.”

-The nine Senate Democrats and one independent in the bipartisan group that came up with the bill are Murphy, Kyrsten Sinema of Arizona, Richard Blumenthal of Connecticut, Cory Booker of New Jersey, Chris Coons of Delaware, Martin Heinrich of New Mexico, Mark Kelly of Arizona, Angus King of Maine, Joe Manchin of West Virginia, and Stabenow.
+The nine Senate Democrats and one independent in the bipartisan group that came up with the bill are Murphy, Kyrsten Sinema of Arizona, Richard Blumenthal of Connecticut, Cory Booker of New Jersey, Chris Coons of Delaware, Martin Heinrich of New Mexico, Mark Kelly of Arizona, Angus King of Maine, Joe Manchin of West Virginia and Debbie Stabenow of Michigan.

-The post Congress sends Biden historic gun safety legislation, with GOP support appeared first on Florida Phoenix .
+The post Congress sends Biden historic gun safety legislation, with GOP support appeared first on Michigan Advance .

 Comments / 0